Estimated reading time: 3 minutes

 - vehicle registration revocation.

-Note that if the prosecutor offers to “reduce” the Driving Without Insurance to a petty misdemeanor, a guilty plea and conviction – even for a petty misdemeanor – for this offense will still get “certified” to the Minnesota Department of Public Safety, and still result in a driver’s license revocation due to the conviction.
+Note that if the prosecutor offers to “reduce” the Driving Without Insurance to a petty misdemeanor, a guilty plea and conviction – even for a petty misdemeanor – will still get “certified” to the Minnesota Department of Public Safety, and still result in a driver’s license revocation due to the conviction.

 Avoiding jail for repeaters